 Like most in the community, Reyer is deeply passionate about sustainable farming.
 “I’m a farmer with an affinity for technology, not a technician,” he says.
 His parents co-founded this community and raised him here.
 Now he lives here with his wife, their three kids and four other families.
 Not to be mistaken for a country bumpkin, he follows developments in agrophotovoltaic technology closely.
 The governments of South Korea, Japan and China, for instance, are subsidizing hundreds of thousands of AVPs, and testing new modules with flexible panels that follow the sun or filter radiation harmful to plants.
 “South Korea deliberately invests in AVPs because they don’t have enough farmers, similar to us,” says Reyer.
 “The AVPs finance pension funds, and the young farmers can work underneath the panels without making giant investments.”

-Sign up for the Reasons to be Cheerful newsletter.In Lower Saxony, a company called Agrosolar Europe will soon build a giant new AVP with state subsidies.
+Our smart, bright, weekly newsletter is the uplift you’ve been looking for.In Lower Saxony, a company called Agrosolar Europe will soon build a giant new AVP with state subsidies.
 Its goal is to harvest 30 tons of chives and herbs per year.
 Then-state secretary Jochen Flasbarth lauded the project at its groundbreaking in June 2021 as “a win-win for the climate, agriculture and food production.”

 It’s not as easy as some make it sound.
 “The solar panels reduce our harvest by 10 to 15 percent,” Reyer says.
 And Reyer needs more time and manpower to maneuver his tractor around the panels’ steel scaffolding.
 “Financially, we make up the loss of harvest with the gain in electricity,” he says.
 Some farmers have tried vertical AVPs, an option the Heggelbach community briefly considered but found too expensive and cumbersome.